-1. Open the odbcinst.ini configuration file in a text editor.

-2. In the [ODBC Drivers] section, add a new entry by typing the driver name and then typing =Installed
+- 1. In a text editor, open the odbcinst.ini configuration file. - In the [ODBC Drivers] section, add a new entry by typing the driver name and then typing =Installed.

-Type a symbolic name that you want to use to refer to the driver in connection strings or DSNs.
+Give the driver a symbolic name that you want to use to refer to the driver in connection strings or DSNs.

-- 3. In the odbcinst.ini file, add a new section with a name that matches the driver name you typed in step 2, and then add configuration options to the section based on the sample odbcinst.ini file provided in the Setup directory.
-Specify configuration options as key-value pairs. - 4.
+- 3. Add a new section to the file with a name that matches the driver name you typed above, and then add configuration options to the section based on the sample odbcinst.ini file provided in the Setup directory.
+Specify the configuration options as key-value pairs. - 4.
 Save the odbcinst.ini configuration file.

-Configuring the cloudera.impalaodbc.ini File
+Configuring Driver Settings in cloudera.impalaodbc.ini

 The cloudera.impalaodbc.ini file contains configuration settings for the Cloudera ODBC Driver for Impala.
-Settings that you define in the cloudera.impalaodbc.ini file apply to all connections that use the driver.
+Settings that you define in this file apply to all connections that use the driver.